LouisDupraz/AtlasOSInstallCheck/README.md

 # AtlasOSInstallCheck
 ## A tool to check the integrity of the current Atlas OS installation

-# Usage:
+# How to get the script

 ## Cloning the repo (or download as ZIP)

-Download the requirements with `pip install -r requirements.txt`
+Download the requirements with `pip install -r requirements.txt`, then proceed to the usage section (Python and pip are obviously required)

 ## Downloading a build from the releases page or the Github Actions

 Extract and run.

+# Usage:

 Run the script with `run.cmd <path to Atlas Playbook (.apbx or extracted directory)> [-r] [-f] [-s] [-t] [-y]`